kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ![](./images/r-package-names.png)

+In R, the difference is +6% for the letter "r".
+This by far the biggest difference we've seen.

 ## Conclusion

 In all these cases, there is a greater percentage of packages whose name starts with the same letter as the name of the programming language compared to the average distribution of words in the English language.
+I don't think it is enough to conclusively say that programmers prefer alliterating the package names with the programming language.
-It would be nice to test this assumption on C, C++, and Go, but these languages, as far as I can tell, don't have central registries.
+It would be nice to test this assumption on C, C++, and Go (and possibly other languages), but these languages, as far as I can tell, don't have central registries.